 Known as a vibrant, hip and even eclectic area of Halifax, Agricola Street is not to be missed.
 Situated in the North End, there are plenty of trendy restaurants, bright row homes and antique stores to explore.

 There’s no doubt this ‘city on the sea’ is one for the books!
 Rich in Maritime heritage, easy on the eyes with stunning east coast scenery, and world-famous for fresh food.
-There is plenty to do in Halifax.
+Regardless of how much time you have, there’s always lots of things to do in Halifax.
 If you want to explore Halifax with Contiki, check out our Atlantic Canada trip!